sxjack/remote_id_bt5/README.md

 An ID created using this program will not comply with any tamper resistance requirements and I don't know how you would get an official serial number.

+There is an option to generate the [Japanese variation](https://www.mlit.go.jp/koku/content/001582250.pdf) on F3411 with a authorisation code.

 The nRF52840 can be programmed to respond on two I2C addresses so I was going to add Spektrum telemetry sensor functionality to this program.
 Sadly, I can't get it to do this using SDK 2.2 (I can get it to work as an I2C slave using Arduino and the Adafruit libraries).
 There is a (pretty horrible) [example](https://devzone.nordicsemi.com/guides/nrf-connect-sdk-guides/b/peripherals/posts/twi-ic2-implementation-with-nrfx-twis-driver) for an earlier version of the SDK, but it won't compile with 2.2.